FILM REVIEWS

-“Winning isn’t everything — it’s the only thing,” says Steve Williams, the college athletics instructor played by Wayne.
+“Winning isn’t everything–it’s the only thing,” says Steve Williams, the college athletics instructor played by Wayne.
 Recently divorced, Williams has trouble finding a job due to his “independent” streak, his inability to get along with superiors and get orders.
-But if he doesn’t find work soon, he’ll lose custody of his daughter Carole (Sherry Jackson).

-Williams has used unethical methods to put the college back on its feet, faking academic grades to get good players, and even resorting to blackmail to get good playing dates.
+We learn that Williams had used unethical methods to put the college back on its feet, faking academic grades to get good players, and even resorting to blackmail to get good playing dates.
 He refuses to admit to any shame, when reproached by the Father for his disreputable means.

-Throughout the story, Williams maintains a cynical view of the sports business, refusing to condemn corruption, so long as it is a useful means to win–which some interpreted as a realistic commentary on the corrupt practices of the American sports establishment.
+Williams maintains a cynical view of the sports business, refusing to condemn corruption, so long as it is a useful means to win.
+Some critics and viewers interpreted Wayne’s attitude as a realistic commentary on the corrupt practices of the American sports establishment.

 Cast